 We have safeguarding processes in place and volunteers who will be working directly with children without supervision from partner organisation staff will require a Disclosure and Barring Service (DBS) check (formerly known as a Criminal Record Bureau, CRB, check).
 All volunteers working overseas through InterVol must also complete our compulsory training day which includes international child protection.

 We do not support orphanage-based tourism or volunteering.
 Our projects that work with children are explicitly designed alongside local partners to support the processes of deinstitutionalisation (in Bulgaria), inclusive education (in India) and addressing educational access for the poorest in society (in Kenya and Nepal).
 In Bulgaria particularly our volunteers work at government-supported family care centres which are part of the national strategy to replace large orphanages with community-based care.
 We also provide annual grant-funding for year-round mentoring by Bulgarian university students which improves long-term outcomes for children leaving the centres and breaks the cycle of poverty.
-In Nepal our grant funding has allowed the construction of tens of school classrooms and boarding houses to improve educational access for children that cannot access the education system.
-In Kenya, our sports coaching volunteers work closely with local coaches to build their capacity and knowledge and work alongside them in rural schools, allowing more children to access high quality sport lessons.
+In Nepal our grant funding has allowed the construction of tens of school classrooms and boarding houses to improve educational access for children that struggle to access and remain in the education system.
+In Kenya, our sport coaching volunteers work closely with local coaches to build their capacity and knowledge and work alongside them in rural schools, allowing more children to benefit both in terms of exercise and educational acheivement.

 For any queries on our work with children overseas we can be contacted at: email@example.com